 Progent's seasoned software developers can help your organization to design, produce, pilot test, install, and troubleshoot apps that utilize Microsoft SQL Server 2019 and Progent offers expertise in data modeling, (Online Transaction Processing, Data Warehousing and Mining, ETL, tuning, fault tolerance, backup/restore, analytics and reporting, and integration with Amazon Marketplace Web Service.
 To learn more about Progent's SQL Server programming and debugging services, visit SQL Server software programming services.

-SQL Server 2019 Versions
+SQL Server 2019 Editions

 SQL Server 2019 is available in five basic editions distinguished by price, performance, scale and licensing rules.
 Progent can help you decide which editions make sense for your needs, and Progent can also help you simplify license management.

-Elements of SQL Server 2019
+Parts of Microsoft SQL Server 2019

 SQL Server Analysis Services (SSAS)

-Master Data Services
+Master Data Services (MDS)